CartoDB/torque-tiles/README.md

 # TileCubes Specification

 TileCubes is a specification for transferring temporal or categorical geospatial data.
+TileCubes have been used in a number of production projects since 2011 without public documentation or description of their implementation.
+This specification is meant to allow any data service provider to begin serving TileCubes for rendering data on the web.

 # Versions